Reducing our absolute emissions

 Since 2009 Unibake has reduced its relative greenhouse gas emission on Scope 1+2 with 32%.
 However, working on Scope 1 + 2 is far from enough; 62% of our CO2e emissions start in the field with the raw materials we use.
 To strengthen our impact, we must expand our view to include the entire value chain meaning also Scope 3 emissions.

-In 2021 we committed to SBTi and in 2022 we have taken the following steps:
+In 2021 we committed to SBTi and in July 2023 the SBTi approved our submission

 Graph showing Unibake’s 7 crucial areas for reducing CO2e emissions